The Ugly Truth About Love

 Why?

 Because half of the people in the western world typically fall into one of two categories: a saver or a victim.
-And I don't mean a "saver" in a financial way, but in a dependent bat-shit crazy way.
+And I don't mean a "saver" in a financial way, but in a dependent crazy way.
 And both men and women can take on either role.

-"Savers" are those who think of themselves as "white knights," and their role in life is to "save" the other person (the Victim) from the "peril" they have fallen into.
+To Recap: "Savers" are those who think of themselves as "white knights," and their role in life is to "save" the other person (the Victim) from the "peril" they have fallen into.
 And by doing this, the Saver will receive (in their mind) love, appreciation, and/or sex from the Victim as their "reward."

 The Victims have their role too.
 They manufacture drama to get the attention of the Saver because they believe if they look like the helpless victim, someone will come along to solve their "problems" and give them the love, romance, and/or sex that they crave.